pingcap/docs-tidb-operator/en/deploy-tidb-binlog.md

 If you want to enable TLS for the TiDB cluster and TiDB Binlog, refer to [Enable TLS between Components](enable-tls-between-components.md).

-After you create a secret and start a TiDB cluster with Pump, edit the `values.yaml` file to set `tlsCluster.enabled` to `true`, and configure the corresponding `certAllowedCN`:
+After you have created a secret and started a TiDB cluster with Pump, edit the `values.yaml` file to set the `tlsCluster.enabled` value to `true`, and configure the corresponding `certAllowedCN`:

 ```yaml
 ...